Goethe–Schiller Monument (Milwaukee): Geschichte

+Das Denkmal wurde am 12.
+Juni 1908 im Rahmen einer großen Feier eingeweiht.

 Description

 The Goethe-Schiller Monument consists of two men standing side by side.
 One of the men, Johann Wolfgang von Goethe passes a laurel wreath to the younger man, Friedrich von Schiller, who holds a scroll in his proper left hand.
 Goethe is attired in a knee-length coat, a shirt with a ruffled collar, a vest and leggings.
 Schiller is attired in a mid-calf length coat, a vest and leggings.
 The sculpture stands atop a tiered granite base containing an exedra.
 The sculpture has three inscriptions.
 On the lowest left side of the sculpture it says: RIETSCHEL, ERNEST F. On the front of the plinth, in incised letters, it says: GOETHE SCHILLER.
 On the front of the base it says: GOETHE SCHILLER.
 The granite base contains three plaques.
 The plaque on the left side reads: